 First, we have an undefeatable monster.
 The more Power Girl and Vartox beat on the monster, the stronger the monster seems to get.
 I love that Kara figures out how to defeat it, by breaking it apart and thus dividing its power down to nothing.

 I think in this issue more than the earlier one, Vartox ‘s ship as a giant head works really well as his literal ego.
 I love Kara and Vartox debating about dinner.
 After fighting those monsters, Kara has to be hungry.

 Satanna and her animal minions crack me up.
 Badger is super hilarious.
 So are the tiger guards asking if they can eat Badger, but no, they just have to sedate him.

 Vartox ‘s seduction outfits are too funny.
 Then coupled with this chaos in the kitchen.
-I really like how Vartox cooking — a stereotypical feminine trait — gives the reader a little tip off about the twist.
+I really like how Vartox cooking — a stereotypically feminine trait — gives the reader a little tip-off about the twist.
 I love that they end up at Kara’s favorite take-out place eating pizza.
 Because, yes, she is so a take-out foodie.

 I love how subtle Kara’s opinion of Vartox has changed.
 Enough that she’s willing to hear his proposition out, and how while not explicit, there’s definitely a frank discussion about how much work it actually is for the woman to carry a child and give birth to it.

 The fertility room is genius.
 As is Vartox ‘s disgust at the idea of sex for reproduction.
 I mean, how could Kara think of something as gross as that?
 And of course, when she realized the children weren’t going to be “hers” and she wasn’t going to carry them that she did help.